romanowski/blog/kleisli.md

     )
 ```

-We can customize it behavior by plugging in various functions.
+We can customize its behavior by plugging in various functions.
 For example:

 ```scala
   private val changeWorkerA = productionLotArrow[Long] (verifyWorkerChange, (pl, id) => pl.copy(workerId = Some(id)))